lillyflow/Mods/README.md

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]

-A mod that shows you when a user joined, and when clicking on them, opens when in the user page.
+Shows you when an user joined, and when clicking on them, opens when in the user page.
-It's basically a copy + paste of [InstanceHistory](#instancehistory)
+It's basically a copy + paste of [InstanceHistory](#instancehistory).

-It has an optinal dependency for UIX when opening the user history menu.
+It has an optional dependency for UIX when opening the user history menu.
 This means you can run with or without it.
-It is highly recommnded to use UIX because it's just easier, although there are preferences to change the position of the regular button if you don't like UIX.
+It is highly recommended to use UIX because it's just easier, although there are preferences to change the position of the regular button if you don't like UIX.

 ## UserInfoExtensions

 [![Requires VRChatUtilityKit][VRCUKBadge]][VRCUKLink]
 [![Requires UIExpansionKit][UIExBadge]][UIExLink]

-A mod that adds buttons to the to make VRChat more convenient
+Adds buttons to the to make VRChat more convenient.

 Adding individually toggleable buttons that allow you to: